rogerhu/studying-android-studio-internals/index.md

 3. Quit and restart Android Studio to load the new `studio.vmoptions` set.

-## Step 3: Attach debugger to Android Studio
+## Step 3: Attach debugger

+You'll first need to decide whether you need to attach a debugger to Android Studio, or the Gradle daemon.
+For more information, see how the [sync process](Sync-Process.md) works.

 You'll want to install a copy of IntelliJ to be able to attach to Android Studio.
 You may need to upgrade to the latest IntelliJ version.